Green Chemistry at GVSU

 Application: be prepared to serve society in their professional capacity as scientists and professionals through the articulation, evaluation, and employment of methods and chemicals that are benign for human health and the environment.

-Courses at GVSU with Green Chemistry content
+GVSU courses with Green Chemistry content

 CHM 421 Green Chemistry For Sustainable Environment Credits: 3